ARCHI-JIN/hello-world/README.md

 # Digital Architecture in SEU

-my study for the digital architecture
+The record of digital architecture study

 this is test for a freshman

-software tool: 1) Rhino 6 + GH; 2) Revit
+software tool: 1) Rhino + GH; 2) Revit

 Contents: design for BIPV

 Date of start: 2021-01-01
+Date of finish: 2022-01-15